resourcefulmind/study-notes/gettingStartedWithJavascript.md

 A this-aware function can thus have a different context each time it's called, which makes it more flexible & reusable.

+If it has a "this" keyword then it is a "this-aware" function.

 For example;

 var workshop = {
+    teacher: "Kyle",
+    ask(question) {
+        console.log(this.teacher, question);
     }
+};

+workshop.ask("What is implicit binding?");

+To determine what the "this" keyword is going to point at, you look at the invocation of the function that calls the function and the object that references it.
+To explain further our "this" in this context will be gotten from the workshop.ask function which references the workshop object.
+We can call this an implicit binding.

+We can have a function and the this keyword context situated in another function call site, for example

+function ask(question) {
+    console.log(this.teacher, question);
+}

+function otherClass() {
+    var myContext = {
+        teacher: "Kyle Simspon";
+    };
+    ask.call(myContext, "Who is ");
+}

+When you use the .call on a method and give an object for the this keyword, we can call that explicit binding.

+## Protoypes
+You cannot understand the this keyword without prototype and viceversa.
+I do not really understand "prototypes".
+Mind couldn't focus on the explanation.
+Have to try my best to do further reading on that. function workshop (teacher) {
+  this.teacher = teacher;
+}

+workshop.prototype.ask = function(question) {
+  console.log(this.teacher, question);
+}

+var deepJS = new workshop("Kyle")
+var reactJS = new workshop("Suzy")

+deepJS.ask("Is prototype a class?")
+reactJS.ask("Is this a prototype?")

+Prototype means that it is an object where any instanced are going to be linked to.

+## Class
+- Same mechanism as prototype but the syntax is much cleaner.

+class Workshop {
+    constructor(teacher) {
+        this.teacher = teacher;
+    }
+    ask(question) {
+        console.log(this.teacher, question);
+    }
+}

+var deepJS = new Workshop("Kyle");
+var reactJS = new Workshop("Suzy");

+deepJS.ask("Is 'class' a class?");
+deepJS.ask("Is this class ok?");